Overview

 The evolving view of materiality

-The objective of this ongoing research project is to understand how nonfinancial information features in the current investment decision-making environment and how asset managers and asset owners are similar or different in their use of that information.
+The research aims to understand how non-financial information is used in current investment decision-making and how asset managers and asset owners differ or align in their use of that information.

 The objective of the research is to assess how well issuers’ disclosure practices are aligned with the expectations and future needs of the investment community.